ManojChandran/mySaaSinAWS/README.md

 ### Tenant Isolation

-AWS has guidelines on attaining Tenant isolation and they have formulated it in below categories.
+AWS has guidelines on attaining Tenant isolation and they have formulated it in below categories.Link for reference document provided at end of this document.

 * Model #1 – Tenant Isolation at the AWS Account Layer
 * Model #2 – Tenant Isolation at the Amazon VPC Layer
 * Model #3 – Tenant Isolation at Amazon VPC Subnet Layer
 * Model #4 – Tenant Isolation at the Container Layer
 * Model #5 – Tenant Isolation at the Application Layer

-Link for reference document: https://d0.awsstatic.com/whitepapers/saas-solutions-on-aws-final.pdf

 Our approach is to divide the tenants in to multiple tier and use a VPC layer Isolation.